s3n0/e2scripts/LGTV-RS232/README.md

 Switching on and off the LG TV via RS-232 serial interface
 ==========================================================

+The shell script can be called from within the HDMI-CEC plugin or it can be called directly from the Enigma source code - always when the standby is de / activated.

 - command to display basic serial interfaces under LINUX systems:
   - `setserial -g -a /dev/ttyS[0123]`